serlo/local-dev-env/README.md

 ```

 3. `yarn dev`
-   _Note: if you change `.env.local`, you have to rerun `yarn dev`_
+   _Note: every time you change `.env`, you have to rerun `yarn dev`_

-4. cd back to this repo directory and `cp graphql-fetch-cloudflare-auth.ts "$YOUR_FRONTEND_DIR/src/api/graphql-fetch.ts"` <- important for doing authenticated actions, but _do not commit this change!_
+4. cd back to this repo directory and `cp graphql-fetch-cloudflare-auth.ts "$YOUR_FRONTEND_DIR/src/api/graphql-fetch.ts"` <- important for doing authenticated actions, but _do not commit this change in frontend!_, in case you are also working there.

 In case of registering new user head to `localhost:4436` to get the verification link.